ballerina-platform/ballerina-lang/stdlib/swagger/src/main/ballerina/swagger/Module.md

-## Package overview
+## Module overview
-This package provides the following code generation capabilities to Ballerina:
+This module provides the following code generation capabilities to Ballerina:
 1. Generate the Ballerina code for a given Swagger definition.
 2. Generate the client stub for an existing Ballerina service at build time.
 3. Export the Swagger definition of a Ballerina service.